Friday, July 18, 2008

 I think a certain minimum of money is necessary before you can have happiness.
 But that minimum is pretty low.
 Once you've got basic living expenses secured (and on my end that amounts to about $15k per year), THEN it doesn't buy happiness.

-I am a Hot Chick living in Parker, CO with my fabulous family.
-We're currently without a dog since we lost our beloved Boogie the Giant Schnauzer.
-I'm a U.S. Navy vet, and I currently work as a Principal Systems Engineer in the Military Industrial Complex, specializing in VoIP and Next Generation 9-1-1 technologies.
-I care about science, the U.S. Constitution and the military.
+I am a Hot Chick living in Castle Rock, CO with my fabulous family.
+We have a rescue dog named "Jackson," and she's a Basenji/Shepherd mix.
+She's something of a head case, but we love her.
+I'm a U.S. Navy vet, and I currently work as an Enterprise Solutions Architect, specializing in VoIP and multimedia contact center design.
+I care about social justice, libraries, science, the U.S. Constitution and the military.
 I'm a tax and spend liberal in a largely red county, but I try not to be stabby about it.
-I travel A LOT, I aspire to run faster than I do, and I donate knitted cold weather gear to various charities.
+I knit for charity.
 Stupidity, cupidity and wanton assholery piss me off, and I'm more than a little soft when it comes to dogs and those who serve others.
 I blog about whatever I feel like.
 I use foul language, so if that sort of thing offends you, feel free to fuck off now - if I'm unwilling to clean up my language for my fabulous Great Auntie Margie, I'm unlikely to do so for you.
 Newcomers are welcome here, especially those who disagree with me, but trolling and spamming will be met with the Shovel of Doom™.

 6 comments: